EythorE/FUZIX/Kernel/platform/platform-megadrive/README.md

+# It boots!!!
+needed to add few important thinks to the config:
+Maybe this: who knows:
+/* This is important for some reason*/
+#define CONFIG_SPLIT_ID
+#define CONFIG_PARENT_FIRST

+Then fsck was messed up, so that needed to be removed from etc-files/rc

 # Interrupts
 Fuzix uses the mask defined in kernel.def to enable or disable interupts.
 Normally on the mega drive we use: